PLEASE NOTE: From October 2019, Japanese citizens aren't required to get a visa to enter Myanmar.

 Means of payment – during the application process, you will be asked to make the payment for both the visa and service fee for iVisa.
 You can do that using a credit or debit card.
 You can also pay via PayPal if you have one too.

-iVisa provides three excellent options for Japanese who considers time as gold.
+iVisa provides three excellent options for those who consider time as gold.
 As expected, the higher you must pay for a quicker visa processing.
 Here is what Japanese can choose:

-Standard processing –this option will have your application to be processed within three business days.
+Standard processing –this option will have your application to be processed within 3 Business Days.
 It is the cheapest option you have.
-It costs only $70.
+It costs only USD 75.00.

-Rush processing – this time, your visa will be ready within two business days, and you will be charged $100 for it.
+Rush processing – this time, your visa will be ready within 2 Business Days, and you will be charged USD 105.00 for it.

-Super Rush processing – if you find yourself in a hurry or if you have an emergency, you can choose this option and have your application processed within just 1 business day.
-You will be charged $130 for this option.
+Super Rush processing – if you find yourself in a hurry or if you have an emergency, you can choose this option and have your application processed within just 12 hours.
+You will be charged USD 135.00 for this option.

-The Myanmar evisa is valid for 90 days after issue.
-It also permits a maximum stay of 28 days in Myanmar.
-At the same time, take note that this type of document will enable Japanese to enter the country using specific points of entry: Yangon International Airport, Naypyidaw Airport, and Mandalay International Airport if you travel by air.
+No, it's not possible.
+Please, take note that this type of document will enable citizens to enter the country using specific points of entry: Yangon International Airport, Naypyidaw Airport, and Mandalay International Airport if you travel by air.
 If you go by land, you can only enter through Tachileik, Myawaddy, and Kaethaung land border checkpoints.